v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 If you wipe a device, and delete the Autopilot record before unlocking the UEFI (BIOS) menus, then the menus remain locked.
 Intune can't send profile updates to unlock it.
 To unlock the device, you can:

-- **Option 1**: Ask your CSP or OEM-direct device vendor to re-register the device with Autopilot, and re-enroll it in Intune.
-This step should reapply the Autopilot and DFCI profiles.
+- **Option 1**: Ask your CSP or OEM-direct device vendor to re-register the device with Autopilot.
+Re-enroll it in Intune to reapply the Autopilot and DFCI profiles.

   Then, unlock the UEFI menus using the steps in [retire the device](#retire) (in this article).